hima3210/url-shortener/README.md

 # URL Shortener

-A simple URL shortener built with Django (backend) and Node.js (frontend).
+A URL shortener built with Django (backend) and Node.js (frontend).

 ## Features